James Bernard Schafer: The immortal baby

 The group encountered financial difficulties during the trial and Peace Haven was foreclosed and auctioned off.

 On March 24, 1942, Schafer pleaded guilty and was sent to Sing Sing on May 5 for a term of at least 5 years.
-During that time, he lost Peace Haven, which is now part of Dowling College.
+During that time, he lost Peace Haven, which became part of now-defunct Dowling College.
 Upon his release, he opened a correspondence school in metaphysics in upstate New York and published a magazine devoted to metaphysical issues.

 Later years

 On April 26, 1955, Schafer and his wife Cecilia were found dead in their car on the grounds of his school.
 There was a suicide note on the seat beside them, detailing instructions for their daughter on how to continue operating the school.
 It also stated that they had "no other way out."
 Schafer was 59.
 His wife was 55.